 She taught me to sacrifice

 Me time is the popular phrase of motherhood these days.
-We are told we must have it and many of us feel like we need it more than we get it.
+We are told we must have it.
+Many of us feel like we need it more than we get it.

 My mom did not regularly go out with friends, or go on long shopping trips, or get her nails done.
 She prioritized home, children and family.